 To find a safe driver Dubai, you can check local businesses and potentially even apps.
 These drivers will know the streets and the best ways to navigate them in a safe and timely manner.
 Dubai also has outstanding public transportation options, including buses, water buses, trams, and the metro.
 All of these have their own pros and cons, so reading about each one will give you an idea of what’s right for you.

-are legal in your country might be illegal in the UAE.
+Every country has its own laws.
+Some things that are legal in your country might be illegal in the UAE.
 The city of Dubai has its own set of local laws and social rules that you should research before setting up business in Dubai.

 For instance, no one will bat an eye at a woman who shows her shoulders at a business meeting in the UK, but women in the UAE are expected to dress moderately.
 Men aren’t off the hook either – even during the city’s sweltering summers, you will still be expected to wear a suit and tie.

 Attire isn’t the only thing you’ll have to reconsider.
 Religion is a major part of life in all over the UAE, so you’ll want to avoid scheduling meetings during prayer times.

 It may also be a good idea to learn how to say hello and goodbye in Arabic and include copies in Arabic of any documents you’re bringing.
 These simple gestures can make or break your client’s trust in you.